Le Roman de Fauvel, directed by Peter Sellars, Théâtre du Châtelet 2022

 Camille Assaf is a French and American costume designer for theater, dance, opera and film.

-For director James Darrah, she designed costumes for two operas by Philip Glass: The Fall of the House of Usher, an opera turned film for the Boston Lyric Opera and Les Enfants Terribles at Long Beach Opera and Opera Omaha.
+Other opera costume designs include : Verdi's Don Carlos directed by Vincent Huguet at Theater Basel, two operas by Grétry, directed by Marshall Pynkoski: Richard Coeur de Lion and La Caravane du Caire at the Opéra Royal de Versailles, Il trovatore directed by Stephen Wadsworth at the Houston Grand Opera, and for director James Darrah, two operas by Philip Glass: The Fall of the House of Usher, an opera turned film for the Boston Lyric Opera and Les Enfants Terribles at Long Beach Opera and Opera Omaha.

-For contemporary artists Gerard & Kelly, her long-time collaborators, she has designed costumes for various films and performance pieces including Reusable Parts / Endless Love (Palais de Tokyo, Centre National de la Danse) and Timelining (Centre Pompidou, Paris).
+With her long-time collaborators, contemporary artists Gerard & Kelly, she has designed costumes for various films and performance pieces including the most recent Gay guerilla at the Centre Pompidou, Panorama, premiered at the Collection Pinault / Bourse de Commerce and also Reusable Parts / Endless Love (Palais de Tokyo, Centre National de la Danse) and Timelining (Centre Pompidou, Paris).

 A few of her designs were exhibited in the historic exhibit Costume at the turn of the Century, 1990-2015, in Moscow, among the works of many of her peers from around the world.
 The exhibit travels to the Hunan Province of China in the summer 2017.